 Simple enough, right?
 Throw some tape on it and walk away satisfied with a job well done.
 Or… not so simple.
 In a few weeks or months, you might be fielding a complaint that your boxes opened during transport, or cleaning up a mess in your warehouse after your boxes popped open and spilled their contents.
 What’s the problem?

-According to Neel Madhvani, AVP of Packaging for Staples Business Advantage, there are several potential problems.
+According to the packaging experts at Staples Business Advantage, there are several potential problems.
 The first problem?
 You might have too many types of tape to choose from, leading to the wrong choice in the end.
-“There are 1,400 types of tape out there, but most of what you need can be done in 25 or 50,” he says.
+In fact, there are 1,400 types of tape out there, but most of what you need can be done in 25 or 50, according to the experts at Staples Business Advantage.
 Too many choices can easily lead to your shipping and receiving staff using the wrong tape and ending up with a mess on their hands.

 So what are the other factors to consider when your tape’s falling down on the job?